BioDAS/biodas.github.io/wiki/Main_Page.md

 ---------

-The <b>Distributed Annotation System</b> (DAS) defines a communication protocol used to exchange biological [annotations](http://wikiomics.org/wiki/Viewing_and_sharing_genome_annotations).
+The <b>Distributed Annotation System</b> (DAS) defines a communication protocol used to exchange biological sequence [annotations](http://wikiomics.org/wiki/Viewing_and_sharing_genome_annotations).
 It is motivated by the idea that annotations should not be provided by single centralized databases, but instead be spread over multiple sites.